 In the national parks and some rural regions, there is a real hazard of baboons going through your belongings should they smell food.

 You won’t be able to spend a whole lot of time in the waters along the West coast, as these tend to be icy cold from the Benguela current.
 On the other hand, waters on the East coast are perfectly suited for swimming.

 You may just need more memory cards than initially anticipated for all the moments that you will want to capture while traveling South Africa.

 IT MAY BE ADDICTIVE 😉

 Yes, many travellers often return to South Africa after that initial experience.
 You might just become one of them.

-Have a good trip in South Africa.
-As always, do not hesitate to contact me should you require additional information about any upcoming travels here or on Instagram.
+Keep these tips for traveling South Africa in mind and have a good trip.
+As always, do not hesitate to contact me should you require additional information about any upcoming travels, here or on Instagram.

 Be sure to check out this list of the best places to visit in South Africa for first timers